Cozy Peach Kitchen

 After about 10 minutes in the oven the cheese should be melted and bubbling.
 Remove from the oven and add remaining toppings.

-• More toppings ideas: Olives, salsa verde, and avocado crema, and guacamole are all delicious on vegetarian nachos.
-This tempeh taco meat and tofu chorizo also go work well as a vegetarian protein in place of beans.
+• More toppings ideas: Olives, salsa verde, guacamole, or the avocado crema I use on my bean tostadas are all delicious on vegetarian nachos.
+This tempeh taco meat and tofu chorizo also work well as a vegetarian protein in place of beans.

 • Try seasoned chips like elote chips or lime-flavored chips for extra flavor.